 What Products Should You Use?

 Traditionally, nicotine patches were all that you could use to help alleviate the symptoms of cravings while you quit smoking, but for many people, this didn’t help with physical habits.
 Many smokers still need something to simulate the action of smoking during the process of quitting, and this is where vaping comes in.
 Vaping has become a popular tool to help smokers quit cigarettes and roll-ups for good.
-With a variety of vaping devices and multiple flavours to suit every person, it comes as no surprise that vaping has become the most popular method of quitting.
+With a variety of vaping devices and multiple flavours of e-juice to suit every person, it comes as no surprise that vaping has become the most popular method of quitting.

 Additionally, you can control the nicotine content and how often you use the device you choose.
 As you make progress on your quitting journey, you will be able to lower the nicotine steadily until you no longer need it.
 Once you reach this point, you may still need to vape for the physical habit, but it will be much easier to break this than if you were tackling it all at once.

 Some people gain weight when they quit smoking, but others actually lose weight, and this is thought to be a result of a larger lifestyle change as quitting smoking typically goes hand in hand with changing your diet or exercising.
 As you begin to breathe more deeply after the first three days of quitting smoking, you’ll also find that you have more energy to dedicate to other interests, including spending more time outdoors, hitting the gym, or simply playing with your family.
 All of these activities will increase how much you are moving, which will lead to an increase in losing weight.

 When you smoke, you are at an increased risk of cancer, and many people assume this doesn’t change when you quit smoking.
 However, your risk of cancer lowers as your body begins to heal itself from the damage done during the time you were a smoker.
 Although you will still have a higher risk than someone who has never smoked, over time, your risk will lower significantly.

 Reduced Risk Of Disease